 IRS penalty notices arrive by mail and include specific information about the penalty type, amount, and due date.
 Follow these steps when you receive a penalty notice:

-- Third, respond by the deadline shown on the notice.
+- Respond by the deadline shown on the notice.
 Even if you plan to request penalty abatement, acknowledge receipt of the notice.
 If you agree with the penalty but cannot pay, explain your situation and request a payment plan.
 If you disagree, write a letter explaining why and provide supporting documentation.

 Never ignore an IRS notice.
 Ignoring penalties leads to additional penalties, interest accumulation, and eventually collection actions like levies or liens.
 The IRS can levy your bank account, garnish wages, and file tax liens affecting your credit and property ownership.